curateteaching/digitalpedagogy/keywords/queer.md

 * Copy of Artifact: forthcoming
 * Creator: [Queering the Museum](http://queeringthemuseum.org/)

 The *Digital Storytelling Project* is a Seattle-based project suppored by Queering the Museum, a group dedicated to increasing LGBTQ representation in museums.
 The storytelling project invites LGBTQ individuals from the Puget Sound region to reflect on their lives, to use their own narration and photos to create a short video.
-The project allows people to tell their own stories, to decide how they want to be represented, and to share these stories in a *queer*-themed exhibit at The Museuem of History and Industry in Seattle.
+The project allows people to tell their own stories, to decide how they want to be represented, and to share these stories in a queer-themed exhibit at The Museuem of History and Industry in Seattle.

 ### ENGL 1102: "Queer New Media"
 ![screenshot](images/screenshot02_queerdigitalmedia.jpg)